ward/run/_posts/2022-10-09-citystrides-in-big-cities.md

 You might think the caveat of the second bullet surely cannot matter much, but it turns out there are a lot of cities with almost no streets.
-For the about 170k streets, these are the numbers.
+For the about 170k cities, these are the numbers.

 |                  | street count |
 | ---------------- | -----------: |